IzatheWriter/Beginner-Baker-s-Guide/Other Tools.md

 **Cling film**

 Cling film is useful if you work with a sticky type of dough.
-You can use it on the bakeboard of wrap the rolling pin it.
-Another option is to sprinkle flour on the bakeboard or the pin, but you must be careful because using too much flour can make the dough to dry or too hard.
+You can use it on the bakeboard or wrap it around the rolling pin.
+Another option is to sprinkle flour on the bakeboard or the rolling pin, but you must be careful because using too much flour can make the dough too dry or too tough.

 **A toothpick or a paring knife**

 It may sound funny, but these simple tools will allow you to check if your cake is fully baked.
-It may happen that the cake does change the colour into brown and looks ready in the oven but inside it is still raw.
+It may happen that the cake does change the colour into brown and looks ready from the outside but inside it is still raw.
 Hence, you will need a toothpick or a knife to insert inside the cake.
 If it comes out dry, the cake is baked.
 If you can see some bits of raw dough on it then it means the cake needs a few more minutes in the oven.
 Just wait and use the clean knife or toothpick again to check the cake.